-'Majority', 'Minority' appellations not needed as all have equal rights in India: Kerala Guv Arif Mohammad Khan | Politics
+'Majority', 'minority' appellations not needed as all have equal rights in India: Kerala Guv Arif Mohammad Khan | Politics

 In an interaction during a conclave in Delhi, he also asserted that Indian civilisation and ''our cultural heritage'' have ''no concept of discrimination'' on the basis of religion.

-Khan said he has been arguing for a long time and asking people to show him one provision which talks about minority rights in the religious context.
+Khan said he has been arguing for a long time and asking people to show him one provision in the Constitution that talks about minority rights in the religious context.

+''Words like 'majority' and 'minority', what is meant by that (classification)?
+I have never accepted the appellation minority,'' he said.

 During the India Today Conclave, he was speaking on the segment -- 'Majority, Minority: The Battle of Belonging'.

 ''That is why in the Constituent Assembly, the Hindu, Sikh, Jain, Buddhist, they were included in the definition of Hinduism, making it amply clear that the term 'Hindu' does not mean uniformity of belief, or uniformity of practices in the matters of religion.
-Therefore, the 'Hindu Rashtra' term is nothing, he said.
+Therefore, the 'Hindu Rashtra' term is nothing,'' Khan said.

-Minority rights are needed in countries that are theocracies because there is a ceiling on growth and citizens are not treated equally, he argued.
+Minority rights are needed in countries that are theocracies because there is a ceiling on growth and citizens are not treated equally, Khan argued.

 ''In India, there has never been a theocracy, so, when you say 'Hindu Rashtra', you are equating it with a Muslim theocracy or Christian theocracy, which have existed in the past, and somewhere these are still existing,'' he said.